cph0r/bar_raiser/README.md

 Assumptions:
 1. one deal only has one product
-2. date format = yyyy-mm-dd
+2. date format = yyyy-mm-dd hh:mm:ss

 Validations:
 1. complete data check